-The Operate products provide specific technology extensions to augment the business services provided in the Initiate, Manage and Secure solutions.
+The Tools and Infrastructure products provide specific technology extensions to augment the business services provided in the five business service domains described above.

-- ACI Communication Services provides a range of communication services to enable message exchange on multiple platforms in particular enabling applications to support legacy protocols, such as SNA and X.25, running over TCP/IP networks.
+• ACI Communication Services provides a range of communication services to enable message exchange on multiple platforms in particular enabling applications to support legacy protocols, such as SNA and X.25, running over TCP/IP networks.
 It also supports hybrid networking environments such as IBM's HPR/IP.
-This set of products runs on HP NonStop, IBM System z and Unix platforms. - ACI Enterprise Security Services is a suite of security solutions that secure access to systems and resources.
-All of these products run on the HP NonStop platform and were designed to take advantage of HP NonStop fundamentals. - ACI Web Access Services allows HP NonStop users to securely expose existing applications to peer systems as well as PC clients and web browsers.
-Web Access Services supports new GUI client development, standard 6530 and 3270E terminal emulation or automated data stream transformation to give users a range of options for integrating NonStop services across the enterprise. - ACI Monitoring and Management is a proactive monitoring, alarm and dispatching software tool. - ACI DataWise is a transactional data management solution that allows high volumes of transactional data to be moved between Stratus VOS systems, across different platforms and between heterogeneous databases. - ACI Simulation Services for Enterprise Testing (ASSET) is a simulation and testing tool that allows companies involved in electronic payments to simulate devices and transactions, and perform application testing. - ACI Payment Service Management powered by Prognosis.
+This set of products runs on HP NonStop, IBM System z and Unix platforms.

+• ACI Enterprise Security Services is a suite of security solutions that secure access to systems and resources.
+These products run on the HP NonStop platform and are designed to take advantage of HP NonStop fundamentals.

+• ACI Web Access Services allows HP NonStop users to securely expose existing applications to peer systems as well as PC clients and web browsers.
+Web Access Services supports new GUI client development, standard 6530 and 3270E terminal emulation or automated data stream transformation to give users a range of options for integrating NonStop services across the enterprise.

+• ACI Simulation Services for Enterprise Testing (ASSET) is a simulation and testing tool that allows companies involved in electronic payments to simulate devices and transactions, and perform application testing.

+• ACI Payment Service Management powered by Prognosis.
 In 2010, we formed a partnership with Integrated Research Limited ("Integrated Research") to resell their Prognosis product.
 This provides intelligent payment service management through in-depth monitoring and analysis of transactions, applications, supporting IT infrastructure, and payments devices.
-Prognosis is available for use with BASE24 and BASE24-eps.
+Prognosis is available for use with BASE24, BASE24-eps, ACI Proactive Risk Manager, and ACI Money Transfer System.